 The Arizona Department of Transportation's policy is to ensure that DBEs as defined in 49 CFR Part 26 have an equal opportunity to receive and participate in DOT-assisted contracts.
-To achieve this, ADOT will strive:
+It is also the policy of ADOT to:

-- To ensure nondiscrimination in the award and administration of USDOT-assisted contracts in the Department's construction, procurement and professional service contracts in the areas of highway, transit and airport financial assistance; - To create a level playing field on which DBEs can compete fairly for USDOT-assisted contracts; - To ensure that the DBE participation is narrowly tailored in accordance with applicable law;

-- To ensure that only firms that fully meet 49 CFR Part 26 eligibility standards are counted as DBEs; - To help remove barriers to the participation of DBEs in USDOT-assisted contracts; and - To assist in the development of firms that can compete successfully in the market place outside the DBE program.
+- ensure nondiscrimination in the award and administration of USDOT-assisted contracts. - create a level playing field on which DBEs can compete fairly for USDOT-assisted contracts. - ensure that the DBE program is narrowly tailored in accordance with relevant law. - ensure that only firms that meet 49 CFR Part 26 eligibility standards are counted as DBEs. - help remove barriers to the participation of DBEs in USDOT-assisted contracts. - assist in the development of firms that can compete successfully in the marketplace outside the DBE program.